-When analyzing sewage sludge, an additional step is necessary for exhaustive determination of DCF, E2 and EE2.
-Namely, the first step in pretreatment usually applied involves extraction of the target compounds from solid sample by pressurized liquid extraction (PLE, Radjenović et al. 2009a), microwave assisted extraction (MAE, Cortazar et al. 2005, Rice and Mitra 2007) or ultrasound sonification (US, Gatidou et al. 2007).
-In addition, an extensive cleaning of the obtained extract to avoid any matrix interference might be used to remove organic and inorganic co-extractives, because they might interfere with analyte separation and detection causing background noise in GC-MS analysis and signal suppression and/or enhancement in LC-MS analysis.
+When analyzing sewage sludge, an additional step is necessary for exhaustive determination of DCF, E2, and EE2.
+Namely, the first step in pretreatment usually applied involves extraction of the target compounds from a solid sample by pressurized liquid extraction (PLE, Radjenović et al. 2009), microwave assisted extraction (MAE, Cortazar et al. 2005; Rice and Mitra 2007), or ultrasound sonification (US, Gatidou et al. 2007).
+In addition, an extensive cleaning of the obtained extract to avoid any matrix interference will remove organic and inorganic coextractives, before they might interfere with analyte separation and detection causing background noise in GC-MS analysis and signal suppression and/ or enhancement in LC-MS analysis.

-After applying of one of the mentioned extraction techniques (PLE, MAE or US) as the first pretreatment step to solid matrices, the next steps involved are presented in Table 2.
-Which of the listed methodologies will be chosen depends on the type of analyte and respective techniques available in the laboratory.
+After application of one of the mentioned extraction techniques (PLE, MAE, or US) as the first pretreatment step to solid matrices, the next steps involved are presented in Table 2.
+Which of the listed methodologies will be selected depends on the type of analyte and particular techniques available in the laboratory.

-In Table 2 the main published procedures for analyzing DCF, E2 and EE2 in environmental water samples are compiled.
-It becomes clear that for both diclofenac and the estrogens determination by GC-MS necessarily involves an additional derivatization step (e.g. by methylation, tert-butyldimethylsilyl, with N-methyl-N-(trimethylsilyl)trifluoroacetamide, etc.) due to the polarity of the compounds.
-Determination by LC-MS is indeed simpler and can even be automated provided that an on-line SPE can be used to reach the low detection limits that are frequently required.
+In Table 2, the main published procedures for analyzing DCF, E2, and EE2 in environmental water samples are compiled.
+It becomes clear that for both DCF and the estrogen determination by GC-MS necessarily involves an additional derivatization step (e.g., by methylation, tert-butyldimethylsilyl, with N-methyl-N-(trimethylsilyl)trifluoroacetamide, etc.) due to the polarity of the compounds.
+Determination by LC-MS is indeed simpler and can even be automated provided that an online SPE can be used to reach the low detection limits that are frequently required (Patrolecco et al. 2013).

-Another issue worth considering is the presence in environmental aqueous samples, together with target pharmaceutical compounds, of other compounds that are practically linked to the selected targets, namely metabolites and degradation products.
-The determination of such compounds is not straightforward due to the lack of relevant mass spectrometric data available in LC-MS/MS methods, namely the precursor ion mass, the product ion masses (quantifier ion and qualifier ion) and the collision energy voltage.
-Therefore, an approach that is not based on the selectivity of the MS/MS mode but that employs high resolution MS (HRMS) allowing the detection in scan mode would be much more beneficial.
-This is actually implemented in untargeted screening, as described in the next paragraph.
+Another issue worth considering is the presence in environmental aqueous samples, together with target pharmaceutical compounds, of other compounds that are practically linked to the selected targets, namely metabolites and transformation products (TP).
+The determination of such compounds is not straightforward due to the lack of relevant mass spectrometric data available in LC-MS/MS methods, namely the precursor ion mass, the product ion masses (quantifier ion and qualifier ion), and the collision energy voltage.
+Therefore, an approach that is not based on the selectivity of the MS/MS mode but that employs high-resolution MS (HRMS) allowing the detection in scan mode would be much more beneficial.